ChASE-library/ChASE/docs/usage.rst

   some historic reasons, this version exists, and we are considering to remove it in near future.

 - Unlike the constructor for shared-memory version of ChASE, the constructors of distributed-memory versions take an instance of ``ChaseMpiProperties`` as an input.
-This allows creating different ChASE solver with either **Block Distribution** or **Block-Cyclic Distribution**.
+This allows creating different ChASE solver with either **Block Distribution** or **Block-Cyclic Distribution** and user customized MPI configuration.

 ``ChaseMpi`` is templated with 2 classes: ``template <typename> class MF`` and ``class T``.
 The ``T`` is to determine the scalar type that the user would like to work with.
-For distributed-memory ChASE``template <typename> class MF`` should be either ``ChaseMpiDLABlaslapack<T>`` or ``ChaseMpiDLAMultiGPU<T>``.
+For distributed-memory ChASE ``template <typename> class MF`` should be either ``ChaseMpiDLABlaslapack<T>`` or ``ChaseMpiDLAMultiGPU<T>``.

 With the combination of the templates ``MF`` and ``T``, different instances of ``ChaseMpi`` can be constructed targeting different architectures and scalar types.

-For examples, if the user want to use ChASE to solve an Hermitian matrix with double precision which is to distribute in a *Block-Cyclic* fashion onto multi-GPUs, an instance of ``ChaseMpi`` should be constructed as follows
+For examples, if users want to use ChASE to solve an Hermitian matrix with double precision which is to distribute in a *Block-Cyclic* fashion onto multi-GPUs, an instance of ``ChaseMpi`` should be constructed as follows

 .. code-block:: c++

+  //N: global size of matrix to be diagonalized
+  //nev: number of eigenpairs to be computed
+  //nex: external searching space size
+  //NB: block factor for block-cyclic distribution
+  //dims[0] x dims[1]: 2D MPI grid
+  //irsrc, icsrc: over which processor row/column the block-cyclic distribution starts from
   //construct MPI context with block-cyclic distribution auto props = new ChaseMpiProperties<std::complex<double>>(N, NB, NB, nev, nex, dims[0], dims[1], (char*)"C", irsrc, icsrc, MPI_COMM_WORLD);
   //buffer for storing eigevectors